kuldeepbhalla/Linux-Lab-Modules-1-4/Question1/explanation.md

-Here are the brief explanations for each task in Question 1, as required by your lab instructions:

 User Identity: I used these commands to confirm my current username and check which system groups my account belongs to for permission verification.